Master of Arts in Integrative Health Studies

 Minimum GPA: A GPA of 3.0 or higher in previous coursework is required.
 However, a GPA below 3.0 does not automatically disqualify an applicant.
 CIIS will consider a prospective student whose GPA is between 2.0 and 3.0.
 These individuals are required to submit a GPA Statement and are encouraged to contact the Admissions Team to discuss their options.

-Autobiographical Statement: Four-to-five pages (typed, double-spaced).
+Autobiographical Statement: One-to-two pages (typed, double-spaced).
 Please discuss the following: What are the experiences and conditions of your upbringing and early adult years that made you who you are today?
 How have these experiences informed your interest and future goals?
 How do you envision your career path with this degree?

 Two Letters of Recommendation: Two letters of recommendation that speak to your academic and/or professional experience.
 The letters are preferably from a professional or academic in the field of integrative health or people who can speak to your ability to complete graduate work.
 Recommenders should use standard business format and include full contact information on the letter- name, email, phone number, and mailing address.